sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 As you learned in the theoretical classes, separation of haplotypes is usually not complete.
 We use a software called [purge_dups](https://github.com/dfguan/purge_dups) to further separate the haplotypes and to remove remaining haplotypic duplication from the primary assembly.
 Purge_dups has many steps and can take a significant amount of time to run.
 That's why the assembly produced by hifiasm was purged for you in advance and now you can generate the general statistics for the purged assemblies and evaluate the BUSCO results.

+For **idEriArbu1**, run:

     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/idEriArbu1/purged/idEriArbu1.purged.fa.gz
     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/idEriArbu1/purged/idEriArbu1.purged.htigs.fa.gz

-or for ilThySylv1,
+or, for **ilThySylv1**, run:

     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/ilThySylv1/purged/ilThySylv1.purged.fa.gz
     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/ilThySylv1/purged/ilThySylv1.purged.htigs.fa.gz

 ### 2.4 - Kmer plots to evaluate assembly quality

 Apart from comparing quantitative statistics and the BUSCO score of the assemblies, there are other metrics and methods that help us evaluate assembly completeness and quality.
 One method discussed in the theoretical class is [merqury](https://github.com/marbl/merqury).
 Merqury evaluates assembly kmer completeness and duplication level by generating series of plots and statistics of a genome assembly vs. its reads counterparts.
 To do this comparison, you need to run merqury in all versions of your assembly, i.e. pre and post purging.
-The command-line bellow illustrates the way merqury can be run on a genome assembl, which in case of a large enough genome can also be a little time consumning:
+The command-line bellow illustrates the way merqury can be run on a genome assembl, which in case of a large enough genome can also be a little time consumning.

+For **idEriArbu1**, run:

     # Run merqury for the raw assembly of idEriArbu1
     mkdir merqury.idEriArbu1.raw